Bangladesh calls for efforts to curb Rohingya influx

 U.N. officials working with refugees in Bangladesh have told Reuters the death toll from the security sweep could be more than 1,000.

-The violence has dismayed and outraged some of Myanmar's neighbors, with mostly Muslim Malaysia being particularly vociferous in its criticism.
+The violence has dismayed and outraged some of Myanmar's neighbours, with mostly Muslim Malaysia being particularly vociferous in its criticism.

-Bangladesh is seeking funds for a plan to relocate refugees from Myanmar to an isolated and undeveloped island in the Bay of Bengal called Thengar Char.
+Bangladesh is seeking funds for a plan to relocate new and old refugees from Myanmar to an isolated and undeveloped island in the Bay of Bengal called Thengar Char.

-The plan was criticized by humanitarian workers when it was first proposed in 2015, not least because Thengar Char often floods in the monsoon.
+The plan was much criticised by humanitarian workers when it was first proposed in 2015, not least because Thengar Char often floods in the monsoon.

-Following her visit to Bangladesh, Special Rapporteur Lee will share her findings in a report to the UN Human Rights Council which will be available online on March 13, the Foreign Ministry statement said.

-Additional reporting by Serajul Quadir; Editing by Catherine Evans and Janet Lawrence
+Following her visit to Bangladesh, Special Rapporteur Lee will share her findings in a report to the UN Human Rights Council which will be available online on March 13, the foreign ministry statement said.
+(Reporting by Ruma Paul; Editing by Catherine Evans)